ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.rssfeed/README.md

 * `RSS Feed widget 2` -  to show a single feed
 * `RSS Feed Multi widget` -  to show several aggregated feeds in one widget.
-* `RSS Feed Meta Helper` - a helper widget to inspect the meta data of a feed
+* `RSS Feed Meta Helper` - a helper widget to inspect the metadata of a feed
 * `RSS Feed Article Helper 2` - a helper widget to inspect the article data of a feed
 * `RSS Feed Title marquee 3` - a widget to show the Headlines of a feed as a marquee
-* `JSON Template` - a wdiget that have nothing todo with RSS Feeds, but uses the same technology and you can define a custom template to show any JSON-Data in vis.
+* `JSON Template` - a widget that have nothing todo with RSS Feeds, but uses the same technology, and you can define a custom template to show any JSON-Data in vis.

 Documentation for the vis-widgets are available inside vis or [Widget-Documentation/german](https://htmlpreview.github.io/?https://github.com/oweitman/ioBroker.rssfeed/blob/master/widgets/rssfeed/doc.html)